SenthurAthiban94/more-less/README.md

   id:'<< Element id>>',                             // (optional) Identifies the element in the html dom moreText:'Read more',                             // (optional) Text to be shown to expand.
 Default is Read more lessText:'Read less',                             // (optional) Text to be shown to shrink.
-Default is Read less isMobile:false,                                   // (optional) Enable functionality only for mobile default is FALSE continuous:false
+Default is Read less isMobile:false,                                   // (optional) Enable functionality only for mobile.
+Default is FALSE continuous:false                                  // (optional) New Line for expand and shrink text.
+Default is FALSE }
-}